inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - **Analysis details (source)**:explanation of where the hazard data, exposure data, aggregation come from.

 The results show the buildings that will be affected by tsunami starting from 1 metre.
 What if the disaster manager decides that buildings in 80 cm of water are also considered inundated?
-You can change the water depth threshold to see the result, refer to the `Run Basic InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_basic_inasafe.html/>`__ module.
+You can change the water depth threshold to see the result, refer to the :ref:`Run Basic InaSAFE. <run_basic_inasafe>` module.

 .. note:: InaSAFE Tsunami Impact Function is very similar with Flood, but due to the force of tsunami waves, the maximum depth of water that would affect people and infrastructure is shallower.